 Estimated budget: in-kind

-Project/activity: Underwater Noise in the Arctic – Understanding Impacts and Defining Management Solutions - Phase I (Leads: Canada/WWF) (continuation-under development)
+Project/activity: Underwater Noise in the Arctic – Understanding Impacts and Defining Management Solutions - Phase I (Leads: Canada/WWF)

 Objective: Using information from the PAME’s Arctic Ship Traffic Data (ASTD) project, and in collaboration with CAFF as appropriate, to:

+Advance implementation of AMSA Report Recommendation II(g)

-Obtain a better understanding of, and estimate the current underwater noise emissions) or ‘noiseprint’) from shipping in the Arctic.
+Obtain a better understanding of, and estimate the current underwater noise emissions incidentally generated by shipping in the Arctic.

-Identify hotspots of overlap between underwater noise from shipping and ecologically and culturally significant habitats.
+Identify where underwater noise from shipping and areas of heightened ecological or cultural significance as identified by the Arctic Council overlap

-Based on the results obtained, and recognizing the limitations inherent to high-level analyses, define and communicate (including to international regulators) possible management options to reduce the impact of underwater noise from shipping in the Arctic.
-Expert input and traditional knowledge will be used to inform any such options.
+Based on the results obtained, and recognizing the limitations inherent to high-level analyses, investigate possible mitigation strategy options to reduce the impact of underwater noise incidentally generated by shipping in the Arctic.
+Expert input and traditional and local knowledge will be used to inform any such options.

 Timeline: Phased approach with phase one for the 2019-2021 period.